JayKalbi/Personal-Portfolio-Website/README.md

-#Personal-Portfolio-Website
+Personal PortfolioWebsite

 This is a personal portfolio website template built using HTML, CSS, and JavaScript.
 It is designed to showcase your skills, projects, and experiences in a visually appealing and responsive manner.

 Features ::

 Responsive Design: The website is fully responsive, ensuring optimal viewing experience across various devices and screen sizes.

 Navigation: Smooth scrolling navigation allows users to easily navigate through different sections of the website.

 Project Showcase: Display your projects with project cards featuring project images, descriptions, and links.

 Skills Section: Showcase your skills with icons or progress bars, allowing visitors to quickly understand your strengths.

 About Me Section: Provide a brief introduction about yourself, your interests, and your experiences.

 Contact Form: Include a contact form for visitors to reach out to you directly.

 Social Media Integration: Links to your social media profiles for visitors to connect with you on various platforms.

 Installation ::